Finance» open the printable major» search for more Areas of Study

 After completing a degree there are a broad range of postggraduate options available in a variety of fields which can allow you to specialise in a particular area of interest or build upon your existing knowledge base.
 To explore such options please visit the Postgraduate Handbook at http://www.newcastle.edu.au/program/postgraduate/

 Not everyone uses their degree in the same way and the transferable skills gained through university study may allow graduates to pursue a range of careers that might not be directly linked to their study.
-Below is a sample list of job titles that might be suitable for someone with the skills gained during the Bachelor of Commerce, majoring in Finance.
+Below is a sample list of job titles that might be suitable for graduates with the skills gained majoring in Finance.

 Getting the Edge